telerik/fiddler-everywhere-docs/capture-traffic/remote-devices/capturing-from-remote-windows.md

 ---

-# Capturing Traffic from Remote Devices
+# Capturing Traffic from Remote Windows Devices

 The Fiddler Everywhere proxy can capture HTTP/HTTPS traffic from virtually any device (like a computer, smartphone, smart tv, etc.) on the same network as the Fiddler Everywhere host.
 Before configuring the proxy on the client machine and the host, you must consider the following prerequisites: